vishnukumarbp/Javascript-learn/README.md

 }, delay);
 ```
-The nested setTimeout guarantees the fixed delay (here 100ms).
+The nested setTimeout guarantees the fixed delay
 Refer more at [here](https://javascript.info/settimeout-setinterval#nested-settimeout)